cchantep/melasse/README.md

 # Melasse

-Message is a Java *glue* API between model object and Swing/AWT view components.
+Melasse is a Java *glue* API between model object and Swing/AWT view components.